 To find out about application deadlines please see our Admissions section.

 Applications must be made online on the TSE platform eCandidatures.
 Any application submitted outside of the dates of the recruitment campaigns will not be reviewed.

 Our ambition is to keep attracting the best students in the world.
 Therefore, we offer financial help for our future PhD students.

 Some scholarships and grants are available at the Master 2 level: https://www.tse-fr.eu/admissions

-Once the students graduate from the Master 2 ETE and continue in the PhD program, the doctoral school makes sure that they receive funding for four years.
+Once the students graduate from the Master 2 ETE and continue in the PhD program, the doctoral school makes sure that they receive funding.
 Some positions of teaching assistant and research assistant are also available.